jaredkrinke/log/content/posts/webassembly/c-standard-library-example.md

 ---
-title: WebAssembly and C libraries
+title: WebAssembly and the C standard library
-description: In the interest of compiling C code to WebAssembly, I'm investigating how C libraries work with WebAssembly.
+description: In the interest of compiling C code to WebAssembly, here's an example of using the C standard library.
 keywords: [webassembly]
 date: 2021-09-28
 ---
 In the [last post](trivial-example.md), I compiled a trivial C function to WebAssembly.
 This was a good learning exercise, but I didn't use the C standard library, so compiling the code was trivial.
 Let's look into how to use the C standard library when compiling C to WebAssembly with Clang/LLVM.
+All the code is in this repository: [webassembly-libc-example](https://github.com/jaredkrinke/webassembly-libc-example).

 # Is this even a good idea?
 WebAssembly is simple, which is nice for getting started.
 It's also extremely limited (at least, in the browser).
 In order to compile typical C code to WebAssembly, you need a C standard library.